mikerasch/HyperRobotFrameworkPlugin/README.md

 # Changelog
 06-15-2025 <- Added enviroment variable support for *** Settings ***.
 This will fetch all System.getProperties AND .env files.
 Any duplicate key will be overwritten by .env.

 # Issues?
 I am not going to maintain this project.
-For pretty much anything you want, https://github.com/robotcodedev/robotcode will be your guide.
+For pretty much anything you want, https://github.com/robotcodedev/robotcode will be your place to go.